 Marbella Elix Hotel

-The newest addition to the Greece-based MarBella Collection portfolio, MarBella Elix opens on the 30th April 2021.
+The newest addition to the Greece-based MarBella Collection portfolio, MarBella Elix opened in the Spring.

 MarBella Elix is an inspirational new 5* property in a striking under-developed area of Greece.